decred/dcrdocs/docs/getting-started/user-guides/dcrwallet-setup.md

 Do you want to add an additional layer of encryption for public data? (n/no/y/yes) [no]:
 ```

-The previous passphrase is optional.
+The public passphrase is optional.
 It is used to encrypt all of the public data (transactions and addresses) within your wallet file so if it is stolen, an adversary can't link you to your transactions.

 > Record Your Seed